Who Pays Realtor Fees in North Carolina: A Homeowner’s Guide

 Selling to a Cash Home Buyer: The Commission-Free Alternative

 For many North Carolina homeowners wondering who pays realtor fees in North Carolina, selling to a cash home buyer offers a compelling alternative that eliminates these expenses entirely.
-Companies like Carolina Home Cash Offer purchase properties directly, with no agents involved in the transaction.
+Unlike the traditional process, which often involves hosting open houses to attract buyers and generate interest—requiring time, preparation, and marketing—selling directly to a cash buyer streamlines the transaction with no agents involved.

 This approach provides several distinct advantages beyond just avoiding the real estate agent commission: